-Kellie Barnes MOMT, MPT is the founder of Core Physical Therapy LLC.
+Kellie Barnes MOMT, MPT, CSCI, is the founder of Core Physical Therapy LLC.

 Kellie’s introduction to Counterstrain began under Dr. Lawrence Jones DO in 1994.
 However, it was the development of Fascial Counterstrain (FCS) by Brian Tuckey PT, OCS, JSCCI and the education received through the Counterstrain Academy that most influenced her practice.
 In 2019 Kellie was honored to be invited to be part of the instructor training program for the Counterstrain Academy.
 Kellie is committed to sharing this work with clients and healthcare practitioners.

 Kellie has a wide range of clinical experience including specializing in rehabilitation of the spine, shoulder, and lower extremities.
 However, she has a strong interest in how various systems of the body may be interacting together to perpetuate complex health conditions.